brunorijsman/quantum-internet-hackathon-2022/README.md

   of smaller quantum computers that are interconnected by a quantum network (as opposed to a large monolithic quantum computer).

-# Distributing the Quantum Fourier Transformation
+# The Distributed Quantum Fourier Transformation (DQFT)

 The goal of this project is to implement a _distributed_ version of the quantum Fourier transformation.